anole-lang/anole/README.md

 ## Toolchain

-The repository pins the latest stable Rust release used by this rewrite in `rust-toolchain.toml`.
-Rustup selects it automatically.
+The repository tracks the Rust `stable` channel in `rust-toolchain.toml`.
+Rustup selects the current stable toolchain automatically.

 ## Build and install